+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Mortgage Law

-• Appearing, as junior counsel led by Stephanie Tozer KC, regularly in the High Court in relation to a high-value and complex land registration dispute
+• Appearing multiple times in the High Court as junior counsel led by Stephanie Tozer KC, in relation to a high-value and complex land registration dispute concerning the mistaken discharge of over 5,000 legal charges: Barclays Bank UK Plc v Terry [2023] EWHC 3113 (Ch); [2023] EWHC 2726 (Ch).

-• Being led in the Supreme Court by Oliver Radley-Gardner KC in Cornerstone Telecommunications Infrastructure Limited v (1) Ashloch Limited & (2) Ap Wireless II (UK) Limited 2022 UKSC 18
+• Appearing in the Supreme Court, led by Oliver Radley-Gardner KC: Cornerstone Telecommunications Infrastructure Limited v (1) Ashloch Limited & (2) Ap Wireless II (UK) Limited [2022] UKSC 18.

-• A complex possession claim, involving issues arising under TLATA and the Family Court’s power to grant non-molestation orders and occupation orders restricting the right to possession
+• Acting in a complex possession claim, involving the intersection of TLATA and the Family Court’s power to grant non-molestation orders and occupation orders restricting the right to possession.

-• Acting in valuation disputes in the FtT in relation to lease extensions and collective enfranchisement claims under LRHUD Act 1993
+• Acting in disputes relating to lease extensions and collective enfranchisement claims under LRHUD Act 1993.

 • Education